HackTJ/live/docs/deployment/self-hosted.md

     -   manually edit the template
         1.  copy the template: `cp .env.local .env`
         2.  update the information in `.env` (superuser information, SendGrid API key, Postgres password).
 You can generate passwords using something like `cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1`
-3. Spin up the instance: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up` and grab a cup of coffee or something as the system initializes.
+3. Spin up the instance: `./start_live prod` and grab a cup of coffee or something as the system initializes.
 Once that's all started, the next step is to set up the webserver.

 ##### Nginx Setup